-In September 2008, pursuant to the Housing and Economic Recovery Act of 2008, the U.S. Department of Housing and Urban Development allocated a total of \$3.92 billion to the Neighborhood Stabilization Program.
+In September 2008, pursuant to the Housing and Economic Recovery Act of 2008, the U.S. Department of Housing and Urban Development (HUD) allocated a total of \$3.92 billion to the Neighborhood Stabilization Program.
 This program, which is similar in nature to Lancaster's Neighborhood Foreclosure Preservation Home Ownership Program, assists cities with federal funds for the purpose of addressing the effects of abandoned and foreclosed properties in the nation's communities.

-On December 9, 2008, the City of Lancaster appropriated \$6,983,533 in NSP funds from the U.S. Department of Housing and Urban Development.
-These funds must benefit persons of low-to moderate-income in areas within the community with the greatest percentage of home foreclosures, homes financed by subprime mortgage related loans and areas likely to face a significant rise in the rate of home foreclosures.
+On December 9, 2008, the City of Lancaster appropriated \$6,983,533 in NSP funds from HUD.
+These funds must benefit persons of low-to moderate-income in areas within the community with the greatest percentage of home foreclosures, financed by subprime mortgage related loans, and areas likely to face a significant rise in the rate of home foreclosures.

-The Mariposa neighborhood, located within the urban core of the City (see Site Map), is designated as a low- to moderate-income block group and contains a large percentage of foreclosed homes.
-Acquisition of 45309 Genoa Avenue will assist the City in stabilizing the Mariposa neighborhood and in addressing the negative effects of abandoned and foreclosed homes.
+The Mariposa neighborhood, located within the urban core of the City of Lancaster (see Site Map), is designated as a low- to moderate-income block group and contains a large percentage of foreclosed homes.
+Acquisition of the property located at 45425 Date Avenue will assist the City in stabilizing the Mariposa neighborhood and in addressing the negative effects of abandoned and foreclosed upon homes.